 To delete a stored procedure:

-To get the most out of stored procedures, follow these best practices:
+To make the most of stored procedures, follow these best practices:

 Ready to take your database management to the next level?
 Start creating and optimizing stored procedures in SQL Management Studio today!